 Clinical trials are an important way to improve treatment for people with cancer.
 While most are continuing during the COVID-19 pandemic, the period of time that clinical trials are available and recruiting may change quickly.
 If you would like to get involved in a clinical trial, speak to your treatment team or the health service where the clinical trial is being undertaken, to confirm it is open and appropriate for you.
 For cancer information and support, call Cancer Council's experienced cancer nurses on 13 11 20 Monday to Friday from 9am-5pm.

-This Phase I trial is trying to understand how safe and tolerable a targeted therapy drug (VT3989) is in people with advanced pleural malignant mesothelioma or other metastatic solid tumours
+This phase I/II dose escalation and expansion study is trying to understand how safe and effective a new drug (TAK-280) is in people with locally advanced or metastatic cancer that is unable to be removed with surgery

 Status : Recruiting

-This phase I/II study is evaluating how safe, tolerable and effective a new cancer drug (AZD8205) is in people with advanced or metastatic solid cancers
+This phase I study is evaluating how safe and effective a combination of two new cancer drugs (YH002 and YH001) are in people with advanced solid cancers

-This phase II study is evaluating how safe, tolerable and effective targeted therapy (ceralasertib) is alone, and in combination with immunotherapy (durvalumab), in people with inoperable or advanced melanoma and primary or secondary resistance to PD(L)1 Inhibition
+This phase I study is seeking to determine the best dose level and effectiveness of a new targeted therapy (YH004) alone, and in combination with immunotherapy (toripalimab) in people with advanced solid cancers and relapsed or refractory non-Hodgkin lymphoma

 Looking for a trial?
 Use the search functionality to find the trial you are finding.